 University Guest House & Conference Center is located on the University Of Utah campus, this hotel offers a fitness center onsite.
 Salt Palace Convention Center is 15 minutes drive away and within walking distance from The Fort Douglas Light Rail Station.
 Grab and go breakfast options are provided daily.FIND BEST HOTELS IN SALT LAKE CITY

-6. Sandy, best area to stay in Salt Lake city in winter
+6. Sandy, best place to stay in Salt Lake city for hiking

 The Bell Canyon Hiking Trail is above Sandy and rarely busy.
 You will pass a reservoir, an impressive waterfall and in general get great views of Salt Lake Valley.
 Sandy is a great base if you are looking to hike and explore the many trails local to Salt Lake City.

 A significant number of winter visitors to Salt Lake City choose Sandy as their base.
 As a result, it is a place that locals share with visitors twelve months a year.
 There is quite a choice of accommodation including national chains such as Hilton, Hampton, Best Western, and Hyatt.

 Best Western Plus Cotton Tree Inn is just off I-15 and a 20-minute drive from downtown Salt Lake City.
 It features a daily buffet breakfast with waffles, eggs, potatoes and more.
 There is also a fitness center overlooking an indoor pool.